fastcat/wirelink/PROTOCOL.md

     otherwise forgets things and needs to be re-told them.
 * `m`: `Member`: An indicator that the peer is a valid member of the network
   * Value is empty (zero bytes)
+* `M`: `MemberWithMetadata`: An indicator that the peer is a valid member of the network, but with additional metadata
+  * Value is the metadata structure including information about the peer, such as friendly / display name for the peer.
 * `e`: `EndpointV4`: A candidate IPv4 address + UDP port for reaching the peer
   * Value is a 4 byte IPv4 address followed by a two byte UDP port
 * `E`: `EndpointV6`: A candidate IPv4 address + UDP port for reaching the peer